-- If you don’t have enough work credits, that you have a low income
+- If you don’t have enough work credits, and that you have a low income.

-To prove your case, you will need documents from doctors, employers or others that establish each of these facts.
-You may have a good case, but if you don’t have the documentation to prove it, the SSA will deny your claim.
+To prove your case, you will need documents from doctors, employers, or others that establish each of these facts.
+You may have a good case, but the SSA will deny your claim if you don’t have the documentation to prove it.

 - Severe heart conditions

 - Depression, bipolar disorder, and other mental health issues